-Twenty years later, political polarization has rendered much more of the map uncompetitive.
-Democrats have doubled their share of blowout win counties, from 22% of counties won in 2000 to 44% in 2020.
+Since 2000, Democrats have doubled their share of blowout win counties, from 22% of counties won in 2000 to 44% in 2020.
 For Republicans, the shift is even more profound, from blowouts in one-half of counties they won in 2000 to four out of five in 2020.

 Republican presidential candidates earn more votes than Democrats in about 80% of all counties, and in 80% of those counties, the race is not even close.
-Overall, uncompetitive races increased from 45% of all counties in 2000 to 75% in 2020.
+Overall, uncompetitive races grew from 45% of counties in 2000 to 75% in 2020.
 It’s a remarkable change in U.S. politics, and it only took about one generation.

 The trend is also evident in counties flipping from one party to the other.
 In presidential re-election years, a total of 221 counties flipped in 2004; 226 flipped in 2012.
 In 2020, just 84 flipped: 69 for the Democrat, and 15 for the Republican.